wozhouh/my-deep-retrieval/README.md

 # my Deep Retrieval

 This respository origins from a [public implementation](https://github.com/figitaki/deep-retrieval) of [Deep Image Retrieval](https://link.springer.com/content/pdf/10.1007%2F978-3-319-46466-4_15.pdf).
-Although learned form dataset of landmarks, the global representation it extracts from images is a rebust solution for retrieving homologus frames from a large datapool.
+Although learned form dataset of landmarks, the global representation it extracts from images is a rebust solution for retrieving same-origin frames from a large datapool.

 Note that the [original implementation](https://github.com/wozhouh/my-deep-retrieval/blob/master/test.py) provides an option of multi-resolution, and we find that it does improve the performance on Oxford, which is measured by [mAP](https://github.com/wozhouh/my-deep-retrieval/blob/master/eval/compute_ap.cpp).
 It is a natural idea whether the feature maps of different sizes extracted from the middle layers could improve the descriptor and take similar effects, so we have the following attempts.